What is a cookie banner?

 With the close/save button, the data is transferred and stored in the browser of the browser.
 This so-called Consent is also stored anonymously in the Consent Management System.

-It is of course possible to store the IP with, however, should be refrained from, because it is here again a personal data element, which could again require consent.
+It is of course possible to save the IP as well, but this should be avoided, as this is again a personal data element, which could again require consent on its own.

-Most simple cookie banner scripts you find unfortunately don't include essential points like detailed information, documentation of consent or detailed listing of providers at all!
+Most simple cookie banner scripts you can find unfortunately do not include essential points like detailed information, documentation of consent or detailed listing of providers at all!

-If you use a non-compliant banner here that does not meet the above requirements, it can get very expensive very quickly in the event of warning letters.
+If you use a non-compliant banner here that does not meet the above requirements, it can get very expensive very quickly in case of warning letters.

-To create a DSGVO compliant / TTDSG compliant cookie banner, simply sign up for free here and go through the automatic scan in onboarding.
+To create a DSGVO compliant / TDDDG compliant cookie banner, simply sign up for free here and go through the automatic scan in Onboarding.
 This process usually takes 2-3 minutes.

-On 20.05.2021, the German Bundestag passed the new TTDSG, which newly regulates the use and consent of cookies and any other information in the visitor's browser.
-Particular attention should be paid to the fines that come into play here.
+On 20.05.2021, the German Bundestag passed the new TDDDG, which newly regulates the use and consent of cookies and any other information in the visitor's browser.
+Particular attention should be paid here to the fines that come into play.

-The relevant passage in the TTDSG from the new Section 25 reads:
+The relevant passage in the TDDDG from the new § 25 reads:

 In addition to cookies, this of course also concerns